 Maybe you’re thinking of Switzerland as a super expensive place where you won’t be able to afford anything at all.
 Well, yes, Switzerland isn’t exactly the cheapest place on earth.
 BUT, you actually get a lot for your money.
 Infrastructure is unbeatable, the Alps are breathtaking and everything is neat and clean.

-But the biggest advantage for a dogpackr is that Switzerland is one of the most dog friendly places on the planet.
+But the biggest advantage for a dogpackr (person backpacking with a dog) is that Switzerland is one of the most dog friendly places on the planet.
 Since Switzerland is quite a wealthy country, many people own pets.
-There over half a million registered dogs in Switzerland and even 1.5 million cats while there are about 8 million people living in Switzerland.
+There are over half a million registered dogs in Switzerland and even 1.5 million cats while there are about 8 million people living in Switzerland.
 So that means for every 16 people there is one dog which makes it one of the most dog-dense countries.
 Pets are generally treated really well and are increasingly popular as an alternative to children.
-But that is probably a worldwide phenomenon, at least in the western world…
+But that’s probably a worldwide phenomenon, at least in the western world…

 1. Pretty much any restaurant welcomes dogs

 Living in Switzerland, it’s the most normal thing for me to take my dog to a café or restaurant.
-I don’t remember ever being forbidden to enter, neither with my parents’ Hovawart, nor with Baloo.
+I don’t remember that anyone has ever told us that we can’t enter, neither with my parents’ Hovawart, nor with Baloo.
 I was actually surprised to hear that this is not at all the case in the US.
 This is why this is the number 1 on this list because I think this might be surprising for a lot of people.

 2. Public transport is pet friendly